 Jim Breslin is a writer, storyteller and a former television producer who spent seventeen years with QVC, the world’s largest home shopping network.

-Jim’s latest project is Shoplandia, a novel which gives a glimpse into the mayhem in the live television studios of the fictional home shopping network known as Shoplandia.
-Working in a live television studio can be a crazy experience, and when you add in reality TV stars, self-help gurus, and A-Team actors, it becomes a three-ring circus.
+Jim is the author of Shoplandia, a novel which gives a glimpse into the mayhem in the live television studios of the fictional home shopping network known as Shoplandia.
+Working in a live television studio can be a crazy experience, and when you add in reality TV stars, self-help gurus, and A-Team actors, daily life becomes a three-ring circus.
 This is a novel told through stories, with perspectives from production assistants, show hosts, producers and a Marketing VP, that captures the spirit of the studio and shows the bonds that form under pressure in the workplace.
-Shoplandia launched in May, 2004.
+Shoplandia launched in May, 2014 and is available at Amazon or through bookshops.

 Jim’s short story collection Elephant (2011) features twenty-one stories about loneliness and hope in suburbia.
 In these stories, men and women struggle to find meaning in their lives and seek redemption.